-The system provides a set of functions that have been inspired by the different reasoning processes a human user performs when consulting a conventional dictionary.
-Definition queries, search of alternative definitions, differences, relations and analogies between concepts, thesaurus-like word search, verification of concept properties and interconceptual relationships, etc. (8) (9) are some of the functions implemented.
+IDHS is a dictionary help system intended to assist a human user in language comprehension or production tasks.
+The system provides a set of functions that have been inspired by the different reasoning processes a human user performs when consulting a conventional dictionary, such as definition queries, search of alternative definitions, differences, relations and analogies between concepts, thesaurus-like word search, verification of concept properties and interconceptual relationships, etc. (Arregi et al., 91).